Discover the Best Places to Stay on the Outer Banks

 Campgrounds and Outdoor Stays

 Campgrounds are clustered around the Cape Hatteras National Seashore, including areas near Oregon Inlet, Hatteras Island villages, and Ocracoke.
 Options range from tent sites and RV hookups to simple cabins, with amenities like restrooms, showers, and small camp stores varying by location.
 Planning should account for wind, bugs, and dune protection rules, and guests should map drive times to grocery stores and surf breaks.
 If heading to Ocracoke, checking ferry schedules in advance is a necessity.
-Campgrounds fit surfers, anglers, budget travelers, and anyone chasing night skies, often paired with a split stay in a rental for a few comfort-first days.
+Campgrounds fit surfers, anglers, and budget travelers well, but for those looking for more comfort, a vacation rental home is the way to go.

 Best areas to stay for first-time visitors (easy logistics and iconic sights)

 First-timers often do well in the central stretch of Kill Devil Hills and Nags Head because grocery runs, dining, and attractions are close by.
 Guests have easy access to the Wright Brothers National Memorial, Jockey’s Ridge State Park, fishing piers, and quick drives to nearby lighthouses.
-For lodging, rentals with kitchens and parking reduce friction, while hotels are great for quick weekends.
-A good rule of thumb is to choose a town just over the bridge, check the grocery distance, confirm nearby beach access points, and note peak-season traffic patterns.
+Other popular OBX towns that any first-time visitor to the Outer Banks would be sure to enjoy are Kitty Hawk, Southern Shores, Duck, and Corolla.
+To get to know more about each town, take a look at our OBX Towns Guide.

 Corolla: Wild horses, wide beaches, and upscale space